Roadmaps

 • *Administer digital equity public survey.

-1.3.1.0.16: Increase the number of responses to the digital equity public survey by 10% in overall, and by 5% in each California county by the end of 2025
+1.3.1.0.16: By Q4 of 2026, the number of responses to the digital equity public survey by 10% overall, and by 5% in each California county.

-Convene digital equity stakeholders to strengthen collaboration:
+Digital Equity *Convene digital equity stakeholders to strengthen collaboration:

 • Quarterly convening of the California Broadband Council.